Newspaper National Network: History

 NNN's shareholder companies owned most all major market newspapers, including the New York Times, Los Angeles Times, and Washington Post.
 NNN's is focused on 16 vertical categories of advertising where newspapers receive less than 10% of total media spending.
 In 2003, the NNN shareholder partners collectively reaffirmed their support of NNN by adopting a new mission and operating principles.

 NNN ceased operations on June 30, 2016.
+At the time, it had a reported $1 million in losses.